dat-ecosystem-archive/docs/papers/dat-paper.md

 The first entry in this feed is a special metadata entry that tells Dat the address of the second feed (the content register).
 Note that node 3 is not included yet, because 3 is the hash of `1 + 5`, but 5 does not exist yet, so will be written at a later update.

 Now we're ready to send our metadata to the other peer.
 The first message is a `Register` message with the key that was shared for this Dat.
 Let's call ourselves Alice and the other peer Bob.
 Alice sends Bob a `Want` message that declares they want all nodes in the file list (the metadata register).
 Bob replies with a single `Have` message that indicates he has 2 nodes of data.
 Alice sends three `Request` messages, one for each leaf node (`0, 2, 4`).
 Bob sends back three `Data` messages.
 The first `Data` message contains the content register key, the hash of the sibling, in this case node `2`, the hash of the uncle root `4`, as well as a signature for the root hashes (in this case `1, 4`).
 Alice verifies the integrity of this first `Data` message by hashing the metadata received for the content register metadata to produce the hash for node `0`.
-They then hash the hash `0` with the hash `2` that was included to reproduce hash `1`, and hashes their `1` with the value for `4` they received which they can use the signature they received to verify it was the same data.
+They then hash the hash `0` with the hash `2` that was included to reproduce hash `1`, and hashes their `1` with the value for `4` they received, which they can use the received signature to verify it was the same data.
 When the next `Data` message is received, a similar process is performed to verify the content.

 Now Alice has the full list of files in the Dat, but decides they only want to download `cat.png`.
 Alice knows they want blocks 3 through 6 from the content register.
 First Alice sends another `Register` message with the content key to open a new replication channel over the connection.
 Then Alice sends three `Request` messages, one for each of blocks `4, 5, 6`.
 Bob sends back three `Data` messages with the data for each block, as well as the hashes needed to verify the content in a way similar to the process described above for the metadata feed.